The Hampshire man dubbed the Naked Rambler is due in court for sentencing today after being convicted of a breach of the peace.

 During a two-hour trial before Sheriff James Williamson three weeks ago, Gough sat naked in the dock and represented himself.

-He denied conducting himself in a disorderly manner and committing a breach of the peace by walking naked in Dunfermline's Cairncubie Road, arguing there is nothing about him that was indecent, alarming or offensive.
+He denied conducting himself in a disorderly manner and committing a breach of the peace by walking naked in Dunfermline's Cairncubie Road, arguing there is nothing about him that was indecent,

 He appeared tearful at points during the hearing when witnesses recalled their shock and discomfort upon seeing the nude man in their community.